Chronicle of the Puerto Rican warrior woman

-Three Puerto Rican women from three different generations met at Fort Buchanan, 6 March, to explain the opportunities, challenges and sacrifices that service in the United States Army has meant.
-From left to right, future soldier Astrid Martinez, Sgt 1st Class Miriam Quiñones and Lt.
-Col. retired Rosa Rodriguez.
+FORT BUCHANAN, PUERTO RICO- Three Puerto Rican women from three different generations met at Fort Buchanan, 6 March, to explain the opportunities, challenges and sacrifices that service in the United States Army has meant.

+Retired Lieutenant Colonel Rosa Rodriguez, one of the first female officers to become unit commander at Fort Buchanan in 1983, indicated that serving in uniform was not easy but it provided a 30-year experience full of satisfaction.

+"In the Army, we are all equal.
+It was a challenge when I was commissioned as a second lieutenant more than 40 years ago.
+But I was able to pave the way for other women who started in the military, many after me.
+The Army is for women.
+We have many opportunities for professional development," said Rodriguez, who graduated in 1978 from the University of Puerto Rico in Cayey, Reserve Officer Training Program (ROTC) with a bachelor's degree in social sciences.
+Today, Rodriguez has two master's degrees in counseling and continues to serve in the military as a civilian employee.

 |Date Taken: